 4.5.4.10a Enhanced Data Privacy (EDP) enhancements (in 11-25/626)

-Third parties observing the wireless medium may seek to track device locations and device activity.
-Using EDP features, a STA or MLD may reduce the amount of information disclosed in several ways.
-Using EDP client privacy enhancements (CPE), a STA or MLD may reduce the content of preassociation and association messages to reduce the opportunity to fingerprint the STA or MLD through its messages outside of a secured connection.
-An non-AP MLD supporting CPE frame anonymization may change the MAC address(es) of its affiliated STAs during an association either at its own request or at the direction of the AP MLD with which it is associated.
-An AP MLD supporting BPE EDP features may reduce the availability of information about itself to a third party observer such as the ESS to which it belongs.
-A BPE AP MLD may protect the content of its Beacon frames and only be discoverable by BPE non-AP MLDs that are preconfigured to recognize the BPE AP MLD.
-A BPE EDP AP MLD and its associated non-AP MLDs may change their OTA MAC addresses together with associated values for both unicast and group transmissions.
+Third parties observing the wireless medium might seek to track device locations and device activity.
+Using EDP features, a STA or MLD can modify the amount of information disclosed in several ways.
+Using EDP client privacy enhancements (CPE), a non-AP STA or non-AP MLD can modify the content of messages sent before and during association to reduce the opportunity to fingerprint the non-AP STA or non-AP MLD through its messages outside of a secured connection.(#383, 384) A non-AP MLD supporting CPE frame anonymization can change the MAC address(es) and other fields used in communications by its affiliated STAs during an association.(#881, 304, 771, 297)

+An AP MLD supporting BPE EDP features can reduce the availability of information about itself, such as the MAC addresses of its affiliated APs and the ESS to which it belongs, that is revealed to third party observers.(#789, 882) A BPE AP MLD can protect the content of its Beacon frames and only be discoverable by BPE non-AP MLDs that are configured to recognize the BPE AP MLD.
+A BPE EDP AP MLD and its associated non-AP MLDs can change their OTA MAC addresses and other trackable fields for both unicast and group transmissions. (#11, 382, 385, 387, 388, 389, 787, 789, 904, 297)

+NOTE – EDP features might be generally described with MLO terminology, but separate descriptions are provided for individual features to explain when the behaviour of MLO and non-MLO devices will differ. (#788)

 Proposed fix: